 First Aid Kits Used Correctly

-No matter how big or complete your workplace first aid kit is, if no one knows how to properly use it during an emergency, it does not provide much big of help.
+No matter how big or complete your workplace first aid kit, if no one knows how to use it during an emergency properly, it does not provide much help.
 Having your employees trained will not only help them know exactly what should be in the first aid kit and be able to maintain it, but they will also be able to use the first aid tools effectively.
-They will know what is in the first aid kit, know how to use its contents, and be familiar with the various ways to react promptly in an emergency.
+They know what is in the first aid kit, know how to use its contents, and are familiar with the various ways to react promptly in an emergency.

-First aid can be refreshed and renewed every three (3) years so all knowledge and up to date.
-First aid is also a great qualification to feature in your CV and will impress future employers.
+First Aid can be refreshed and renewed every three (3) years so all knowledge and up to date.
+First Aid is also a great qualification to feature in your CV and will impress future employees.